Tornado victims in Alabama include the 'sweetest little boy' and a 'perfect' daughter

 Taylor Thornton

 But the group returned early.
-When Ashley couldn’t get a hold of the best friend’s father, her husband, David, raced to the friend’s home in Lee County, east of Montgomery.
+Ashley Thornton said she couldn’t get a hold of the best friend’s father, so her husband, David, raced to the friend’s home in Lee County, east of Montgomery.

 He found the neighborhood destroyed.
 It was swarming with police.

-“I don’t know how anybody made it through that,” David told Holt.
+“I don’t know how anybody made it through that,” David Thornton said.

-Eventually, David was able to confirm with an officer that his daughter was among the dead.
+Eventually, he was able to confirm with an officer that his daughter was among the dead.
 Then, authorities let him help carry Taylor from the scene.

-“I got to help a little bit,” David said, wiping away tears.
+“I got to help a little bit,” David Thornton said, wiping away tears.

-David and Ashley described Taylor as a "perfect," "God-filled" little girl — someone who didn’t have a mean bone in her body and loved being a big sister to a 10-month-old brother.
+Taylor's parents described her as a "perfect," "God-filled" little girl — someone who didn’t have a mean bone in her body and loved being a big sister to a 10-month-old brother.

 Armando 'A.J.'
 Hernandez

-Armando, who went by the nickname A.J., was just six years old.
+Armando, who went by the nickname A.J., was only six.
 His mother, Kayla Melton, declined to speak to NBC News, but she shared photos of her son, including one captioned: "Heaven got the sweetest little boy."

-"I love you, A.J., thanks for making me smile when I was with you," Melton wrote.
+"I love you, A.J., thanks for making me smile when I was with you," she wrote.

 A highway patrol officer was also seriously injured in the tornado, NBC affiliate WSFA reported.